IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 2. Click the VMware (![](_attachments/VMicon.png)) icon in navigation menu.
 3. Click the **VMware as a Service** tile.

     A VMwaaS single-tenant **site** is a deployment of VMware vCloud Director on dedicated infrastructure.
-A **virtual data center (VDC)** is a logical data center that uses some or all of the resources of a **site**.
+A **virtual data center (VDC)** is a logical data center that uses the infrastructure resources of a **site**.
 A **site** must be created before a VDC can be provisioned.
 A **Provider Virtual Data Center (PVDC)** is a grouping of compute and storage resources from a single VMware vCenter Server.
-A provider virtual data center consists of one or more resource pools (clusters) and one or more datastores. *Provider virtual data center resources can be shared with multiple organizations*.
+A provider virtual data center consists of one or more resource pools (clusters) and one or more datastores.

 4. Click the **Cloud Director Site** tile.
 5. Click in the **Name** field.